walterhiggins/WMPJS/book-outline.md

 #### How to compare items in an Array

 The *numerically()* function we created above is called a *Comparator* function because it's only job is to *Compare* things to one another.
 The rules which *Array.sort()* uses when sorting are simple.
 The *Array.sort()* method plucks two items from the array and calls the comparator (the comparing function) passing the two items.
+It repeats this process until all of the items in the array have been compared to each other.
 Comparator functions typically just name their parameters *a* and *b*.
 * If the comparing function returns the number 0 then it means that *a* and *b* are the same (in ranking at least).
 * If the comparing function returns a number less than 0 then it means that *a is less than b* so *a* should appear before *b* in the array.
 * If the comparing function returns a number greater than 0 then it means that *a is greater than b* and so a should appear after *b* in the array.